Svetasv logo

 This study treats Isaiah 2-4 as a cryptochiasmus in order to arrive at a coherent reconfiguration of the text ( see definition of cryptochiasmus in [1] ).
 If you wish to skip the technicalities of a chiastic parse, you may read starting from Section 4 of the Discussion section, which has the reconfigured text.

-Isaiah 2-4 predicts Israel's hegemony during Christ's Millennial Reign and the humbling of the wicked when Christ returns in glory at the beginning of the Final Tribulation.
+Isaiah 2-4 predicts Israel's hegemony during Christ's Millennial Reign and God's humbling of the wicked during the Final Tribulation.
 The prophecy also details the reasons for God's punishment of Judea through the Romans.

 Discussion